Eliot-Roxbergh/notes_pinephone/README.md

 ## Camera

 Photos works OK.
 Front camera is not very good and very yellow hue.
-Back camera is OK/good if you compare to a phone from 2012, so it is acceptable perhaps (flash works).
-AFAIK taking videos is not supported!
+Back camera is good if you compare to a phone from like 2012 (I would say it's better than Samsung S3 for instance), so it is acceptable perhaps (and flash works).
+However, AFAIK taking videos is not supported!!

+Signal-desktop did not find the camera at all (but it seems like camera starts focus considering the sound? idk).

 ## Flashlight
 Part of system UI, works.